 According to the Mayo Clinic, while the evidence is inconclusive, some studies show correlations between aromatherapy and mental health issues like depression and anxiety.
 Scent can even help you sleep more soundly to wake up earlier, feeling more refreshed.

 The smartmode sensor can help you maintain an ideal humidity level without constant monitoring with it’s built-in intelligent sensor.
 Additionally, it lets you customize the moisturizing speed via three settings.

 Ideal for sleeping, it emits sounds at a 38 decibel level, making it perfect for sensitive sleepers.
 With the soothing nightlight, it can comfort small children in the dark as well, and will automatically shut off if there’s no water in the tank.

-Humidifiers for Asthmatics Buyer's Guide
+Asthmatics Humidifier Buyer's Guide

 Below we’ll detail the various features that can be found in humidifiers and how they can provide benefits like waking up earlier and easier breathing.